giuliacardieri/gamelibrary/README.md

 ## Run the Angular application

-Run `ng serve` on the root folder of the application Navigate to `http://localhost:4200/`.
+Run `ng serve` on the root folder of the application.

+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Add games
+Click on the right menu option and add new games :D

+Updating and deleting functions were not implemented yet.

+## Known bugs
+The year input field on the form allows any year, it should not allow years in the future.